 Shoplifting by Altering or Removing Label or Tags in Attempting to Purchase

 - any person who intentionally alters, transfers or removes any label, price tag or marking of value or any other marking that aid in the determining of value

 - the fixed to any merchandise displayed, held, stored, or offered for sale by any store or other reach retail establishment

 - and to attempt to purchase such merchandise personally or with another at less than full retail value

 - with the intention of depriving the merchant of all or some part of the retail value

 Where the goods are under $100 the penalty is a fine of not more than $250.
-For a second offense the penalty is a fine of not more than $500.
-For a third or subsequent offense the penalty is a fine of not more than $500 or imprisonment in jail for not more than two years.
+Then for a second offense, the penalty is a fine of not more than $500.
+Finally, for a third or subsequent offense, the penalty is a fine of not more than $500 or imprisonment in jail for not more than two years.